concurrency/concurrency.github.com/docs/index.markdown

 * The [occam 2.1 reference](http://www.wotug.org/occam/documentation/oc21refman.pdf) is a longer document, but covers details of the language that you may be curious about.
 * [Dr. Fred Barnes](http://frmb.org/) is a driving force in the development of occam-pi, and [his website has many useful resources](http://frmb.org/occtutor.html).

-This last link (Plumbing for the Arduino) will help introduce you to programming in occam on the Arduino, but it won't take you very far.

 <!--
 I've started a "cookbook"-style resource, which I've brilliantly titled *A Plumbing Cookbook for the Arduino*.
 We will try to update it as you ask questions, so check back here for the most recent version.